 Having trouble activating your EBT card to use your Pandemic EBT benefits?
 Follow these instructions.

 Organic produce is expensive.
 Local organic produce?
 Even pricier.

 For those living on a fixed income, farmers markets, Community Supported Agriculture (CSA) shares and the like are simply out of the question.
 A tomato sold at a farmers market, for example, carries a much higher price tag than that of its grocery store equivalent, putting it “back on the shelf” for many lower-income shoppers.

 Join us to help ensure that low-income communities have access to locally produced, fresh, affordable food — where hunger ends, and healthy begins.

-See Project Bread's social media updates in a glance, and sign up for email updates!
+See Project Bread's social media updates in a glance, and share your own work with us!